-A unique yet unknown product is definitely a tougher sell if you’re going straight to a cold audience.
-If you have a new product people are totally unaware of, then you have multiple hills to climb such as:
+A unique yet unknown product is definitely a tougher sell if you’re trying to sell to a cold audience.
+If you have a new product that people are totally unaware of, then you have more hills to climb:

 - They might not be aware they have the problem to begin with

 - They have zero brand awareness

 - They might not understand how your product will benefit them